michaelz9436/gaussian-slicing/README.md

 ## Installation

 ### 1. Clone the Repository
-Clone this repository and its submodules recursively.
+Clone this repository (with no submodules).
 ```bash
 git clone https://github.com/michaelz9436/gaussian-slicing
 cd gaussian-slicing